 Howard, the techie geek/weirdo is a brilliantly crafted character who is very disturbing.
 The classic bullied boy, intelligent and different, who can't seem to find his niche in society, pushed further into its fringes.

-There are several murders, a great deal of physical violence and some sexual content in this novel but none is described in detail or graphically.
+Boy Nobody contains several murders, a great deal of physical violence and some sexual content but none are described in detail or graphically.
 Readers will be left with a ton of questions which leaves this novel leading nicely into a second book.

 Update: Please note that the author has retitled this first novel to I Am The Weapon, the first in The Unknown Assassin series.